Class Schedule

 Do you offer refunds?

-If we cancel class for unforeseen circumstances, refunds will be issued.
 Refunds are not issued if participants cancel or do not show up for their scheduled class.
+Refunds will be issued if we cancel class.

 Will you transfer my reservation if I miss class?